marlonrichert/zsh-snap/README.md

   .
 )

-# Use Znap to cache and compile the output of slow `eval` commands:
+# Use Znap to cache the output of slow `eval` commands:

 # This runs inside the LS_COLORS repo.
 znap eval LS_COLORS 'gdircolors -b LS_COLORS'